Improving the efficiency of learning-based error mitigation: Conclusions and discussion

 \section{Conclusions and discussion}

 We proposed methods to improve the shot-efficiency of CDR.
 Our new methods rely on the observation that for large and deep circuits, the expectation values of near-Clifford circuits used by CDR to learn the noise effects cluster around $0$.
 Because of that effect, a large number of shots is required to distinguish noisy expectation values.
-Consequently, a large number of shots is necessary to learn the correction successfully.
+Consequently, a large number of shots are necessary to learn the correction successfully.

 We proposed two strategies to alleviate this effect.
 The first one is to generate a distribution of near-Clifford training circuits with widely distributed exact expectation values for the circuit of interest.
-We show that such a distribution can be generated with Markov Chain Monte Carlo sampling (MCMC) without requiring any quantum resources.
+We show that such a distribution can be efficiently generated with classical optimization or a semi-analytic procedure without requiring any quantum resources.

 The second strategy is to exploit symmetries of the mitigated system by identifying multiple observables which by virtue of the symmetry have the same expectation values and can be measured simultaneously.
-In the presence of such symmetries, we propose that one performs CDR correction simultaneously for all observables by enforcing the symmetric constraint.
+In the presence of such symmetries, we propose that one performs CDR correction simultaneously for all observables by enforcing the symmetry constraints.
 This procedure effectively increases the number of available data points to optimize the CDR ansatz.
 It also restores symmetries of the error mitigated expectation values of the observables.

 We have demonstrated that both strategies can be used to improve CDR shot-efficiency.
 We combined the strategies and applied them for error mitigation of the ground state of the XY Hamiltonian.
 This model displays translational and U(1) symmetries.
 The latter one is responsible for Hamming weight preservation.

-Using IBM Toronto we have demonstrated an order-of-magnitude improvement in shot-efficiency relative to standard CDR for moderate total shot costs ($3\cdot10^4-3\cdot10^5$).
-Furthermore, we analyzed the performance of our shot-efficient method in more detail for an IBM Ourense-based noise model and found consistent improvement of our new method over standard methods for a large range of total error mitigation shot costs ($3\cdot10^3-10^6$).
+Using IBM Toronto we have demonstrated an order-of-magnitude improvement in shot-efficiency relative to standard CDR for moderate total shot costs ($3\cdot10^4$ to $3\cdot10^5$).
+Furthermore, we analyzed the performance of our shot-efficient method in more detail, using an IBM Ourense-based noise model, finding consistent improvement of our new method over standard methods for a large range of total error mitigation shot costs ($3\cdot10^3$ to $10^6$).
+As a second example, we performed LiH ground state energy mitigation.
+For this task, we demonstrated three orders of magnitude reduction of the shot cost using the IBM Ourense-derived noise model despite the mitigated circuit not having exploitable symmetries.